Organic Foods Production Act of 1990

 The act calls for the establishment of a 15-member National Organic Standards Board (NOSB) to "assist in the development of standards for substances to be used in organic production" (i.e., the National List) and to "provide recommendations to the Secretary regarding implementation" of the act.
 Congress expected implementation to be complete and the program in operation by October 1, 1993.
 However, the Board was hampered at the beginning by a lack of funds, among other factors.
-Neither departmental nor appropriated funds were available in FY1991; in FY1992 and FY1993, USDA made $120,000 available under the Federal Advisory Committee Act.
-Beginning in FY1994, Congress appropriated funds for AMS's National Organic Program activities at about $500,000 annually.
-The FY1999 Administration budget requests slightly more than $1 million to assist the implementation of the new program.
+Neither departmental nor appropriated funds were available in fiscal year 1991; in fiscal years 1992 and 1993, the USDA made $120,000 available under the Federal Advisory Committee Act.
+Beginning in fiscal year 1994, Congress appropriated funds for AMS's National Organic Program activities at about $500,000 annually.
+The 1999 fiscal year Administration budget requests slightly more than $1 million to assist the implementation of the new program.

 During the period from June 1994 to September 1996, the NOSB submitted its recommendations for national standards and the National List to USDA's National Organic Program staff.
 The staff drafted the proposed rule based on the Board's recommendations but not in complete conformity with them.
 The proposed rule appeared in the Federal Register on December 16, 1997.
 Because of the heavy response to the proposal, USDA extended the comment period from mid-March through the end of April 1998.

-Organic Certification
+Organic certification

 The organic certification process makes sure that growers and handlers that claim to be organic are abiding by strict laws and regulations set by the Organic Foods Production Act.
 It focuses on the methods and materials used by producers.
 Everyone, from producers to handlers of organic products, must be certified to sell products labeled as “organic”.
 There are two exceptions to this rule.
 Growers whose gross income is less than $5,000 and retailers are excused from certification.
 Producers may also apply for a split operation if only a part of the operation is organic.
 In this case there must be a clear separation of the different sections and separate records must be kept.

 Certification begins with the submission of an Organic System Plan to a USDA-accredited certification program.
 The Organic System Plan requires detailed growing, handling and materials procedures and at least five years of records.
 Annual on-site inspections confirm production operations and fees are collected to pay for the certification program.

-Crop Production Standards
+Crop production standards

 For crops to be certified organic they must follow strict guidelines: